Gamify-IT/.github/profile/README.md

 ### Tower Defense

-The [Tower Defense](https://github.com/Gamify-IT/TowerDefense) contains all the assets, scripts, game logic, … for the minigame Tower Defense.
+The [tower defense](https://github.com/Gamify-IT/TowerDefense) contains all the assets, scripts, game logic, … for the minigame Tower Defense.

 ### Regex Game